MahdiBM/swift-syntax/Sources/SwiftSyntaxMacros/SwiftSyntaxMacros.docc/SwiftSyntaxMacros.md

 }
 ```

-This test case uses the `assertMacroExpansion` function from the `SwiftSyntaxMacrosTestSupport` module in the swift-syntax package to check that expanding `#stringify(a + b)` produces the expected result `(a + b, "a + b")`.
+This test case uses the `assertMacroExpansion` function from the `SwiftSyntaxMacrosTestSupport` module for XCTest tests or from the `SwiftSyntaxMacrosTesting` module for swift-testing tests in the swift-syntax package to check that expanding `#stringify(a + b)` produces the expected result `(a + b, "a + b")`.

 Because the test target links against the macro implementation target directly, it doesn’t have access to the macro declaration.
 The `macros` parameter links the `stringify` macro name to the `StringifyMacro` implementation type.

 Since the macro is expanded inside the test’s process, breakpoints can be set inside the macro’s expansion function during test execution.
 Writing a test case and setting a breakpoint inside the macro is usually the best way to understand how a macro functions at runtime.

 > Experiment: Run the test case of the macro template and set a breakpoint in the `expansion` function.
 >
 > Print the syntax nodes passed into the `expansion` function by running `po node` in the LLDB debug console.
 > - Note: In Swift 5.9 the debugger has a bug that disallows printing parameters declared with `some`.
 To work around it, change the function signature to
 > ```
 > public static func expansion<NodeType: FreestandingMacroExpansionSyntax>(of node: NodeType, ...)
 > ```